 These are our top recommendations for drawing supplies for babies.
 Both Kitpas & Kwik Stix are vibrant, easy to use and make bright marks.
 Pretty satisfying for early art experiences when little muscles are just beginning to grasp materials.

-Kitpas crayon blocks are buttery soft and vibrant.
-A top recommendation for crayons as these are easy for kids to actually make marks on paper with little pressure needed.
+- Kitpas crayon blocks are buttery soft and vibrant.
+Easy for young children to make marks on paper with little pressure needed.
 The block form is also easier for young children to grasp.

-And you can also use Kitpas to draw on windows or add water for watercolor painting.
+Try Kitpas on windows or add water for watercolor painting.
 We love the versatility.

 4. Art in the Tub